sophiay2/sophiay2.github.io/index.md

 Honors Presidents Scholar - University of Illinois at Urbana-Champaign

 James Scholar - College of Engineering - University of Illinois at Urbana-Champaign

+[David Anderson Scholarship Award](https://it.engineering.illinois.edu/news/david-anderson-and-stephanie-ognar-honored-scholarships) - Engineering IT Shared Services - University of Illinois at Urbana-Champaign

 National AP Scholar